- •

 If you’re unsure, check the ferry company’s page on our website or contact our support team for help.

-Smart tips for traveling from Sicily (All Ports) to Valletta, Malta, Malta
+Smart tips for traveling from Sicily to Valletta, Malta, Malta

-Make your journey from Sicily (All Ports) to Valletta, Malta, memorable with these handy tips for a safe, comfortable, and enjoyable ride!
+Make your journey from Sicily (All Ports) to Valletta, Malta, a delightful experience with these handy tips for a safe, comfy, and fun adventure!
+The quick ferry ride through Pozzallo showcases the stunning Mediterranean, connecting you to Valletta’s rich history and vibrant culture.

-Scenic Views: Enjoy stunning views of the Mediterranean during your crossing.
-Keep your camera handy!
+Scenic Views: Enjoy breathtaking ocean views during your journey.
+Don’t forget your camera!

-Ticket Tips: Booking your tickets in advance is wise.
-The Ferryscanner app is perfect for checking schedules and prices.
+Ticket Tips: Book your tickets early, especially during peak season.
+The Ferryscanner app is great for easy bookings and real-time updates.

 Check out our blog for more tips and inspiration to help you enjoy your trip to Valletta, Malta even more.

-For the most accurate and current information regarding transportation options and schedules, please keep in mind that these can change.
-If you find any inconsistencies or have questions, feel free to reach out to our support team for assistance.
+While we aim to keep this information current, transportation options and schedules may change.
+If you encounter any inconsistencies or have questions about your travel plans, please do not hesitate to reach out to our support team for assistance.

 Make the most of your time in Valletta, Malta, Malta

-Learn about the ferries running between Sicily (All Ports), Italy and Valletta, Malta, Malta.
+Learn about the ferries running between Sicily, Italy and Valletta, Malta, Malta.

 ST JOHN PAUL II Virtu Ferries